 Here’s a wrap-up of which accounts felt the cut and which remain unscathed – so far …

-CBA has typically been the first of the Big Four to cut savings account rates on the back of cash rate cuts, and Australia’s biggest bank cut interest rates on certain savings accounts by up to 0.3 per cent as a result of last week’s RBA cut.
+CBA has typically been the first of the Big Four to cut savings account rates on the back of cash rate cuts, and Australia’s biggest bank cut interest rates on certain savings accounts by up to 0.3 per cent as a result of the RBA cut.

-Both the Pensioner Security and the Goal Saver accounts were cut by 0.25 per cent, with the Goal Saver now sitting at 0.65 per cent for balances under $50,000.
-The Pensioner Security account is at 0.01 per cent for balances under $50,000 and 0.5 per cent for balances under $250,000.
+Most recently, the Goal Saver account was cut again with rates now sitting at 0.5 per cent for balances under $50,000 while the NetBank Saver is sitting at 1.05 per cent intro rate with 0.05 per cent ongoing.
+The Pensioner Security account is at 0.01 per cent for balances under $50,000 and 0.25 per cent for balances under $250,000.

 In January, NAB made the second cut in three months to its savings accounts, leaving the maximum rates at 1.55 per cent for the iSaver and 1.5 per cent for the Reward Saver.